Universal App Campaigns: Grow Your App With UAC

-Fortunately, there are just two goals you can pick from; whether you want your app to be installed more or you want your users to perform in-app actions.
+There are two goals you can pick from; (1) you want your app to be installed more, or (2) you want your users to perform in-app actions.
 By selecting which goal you want to focus on, AdWords determines the right bidding strategy to make sure that your ads reach people eager to download or use your app.

 By focusing on install-volumes, AdWords optimizes the bids to help you find the greatest number of new users for your app.
 For the in-app actions goal, AdWords will focus on the ones who are most likely to complete the specific app action you’ve selected for the campaign – whether it’s adding items to the shopping cart, making a final purchase, or posting a review.

 For the budget part, decide how much you would like to spend each day.
 Here you also clarify the delivery method; standard if you want your budget to be spend evenly over time, or accelerated for spending your daily budget more quickly.